Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 ## What do these results mean?
 (Radius 1 vs. Radius 2)

 <div style="text-align: justify;">
-- <b>Morgan (chiral) fingerprint:</b> At radius 1, the similarity is 0.900, indicating moderate sensitivity to stereochemistry.
-At radius 2, the similarity drops significantly to 0.714, showing substantially improved ability to distinguish enantiomers as the fingerprint encompasses more extended molecular environments.<br>
+- </p><b>Morgan (chiral) fingerprint:</b> At radius 1, the similarity is 0.900, indicating moderate sensitivity to stereochemistry.
+At radius 2, the similarity drops significantly to 0.714, showing substantially improved ability to distinguish enantiomers as the fingerprint encompasses more extended molecular environments.<br></p>
-- <b>MapChiral fingerprint:</b> At radius 1, the similarity is 0.745 demonstrating strong sensitivity to chirality at a local level.
-At radius 2, the similarity rises to 0.879, reflecting the broader atom-pair relationships being encoded.<br>
+- <p><b>MapChiral fingerprint:</b> At radius 1, the similarity is 0.745 demonstrating strong sensitivity to chirality at a local level.
+At radius 2, the similarity rises to 0.879, reflecting the broader atom-pair relationships being encoded.<br></p>
-- <b>Topological Torsion fingerprint (with chirality):</b> The similarity is 0.635, showing that enabling chirality allows this fingerprint to distinguish enantiomers, though the value is even lower than both Morgan and MapChiral at radius 1.<br>
+- <p><b>Topological Torsion fingerprint (with chirality):</b> The similarity is 0.635, showing that enabling chirality allows this fingerprint to distinguish enantiomers, though the value is even lower than both Morgan and MapChiral at radius 1.<br></p>
-- <b>RDKit and MACCS fingerprints:</b> Both return perfect similarity (1.000), confirming their inability to distinguish between enantiomers.<br>
+- <p><b>RDKit and MACCS fingerprints:</b> Both return perfect similarity (1.000), confirming their inability to distinguish between enantiomers.<br></p>
 </div>

 # Interpreting the results: How well do fingerprints capture stereochemistry?